Riviere123/Remote-Device-Manager/README.md

 <!-- GETTING STARTED -->
+### Getting-started
 ### Installation

-1. Download the code
+1. Download the files
-2. alter the Server and Clients Config files to fit your systems IP and desired ports
+2. Alter the Server and Clients Config files to fit your systems IP and desired ports
 3. Generate your Certificate with the GenerateCertificate.py This will generate a new certificate that fits the given information in the Config files
-4. since the generated certificates are self signed, you will need to make a copy of certifcate.pem(found in servers Auth folder) and place it in the clients Auth folder
+4. Since the generated certificates are self signed, you will need to make a copy of certifcate.pem(found in servers Auth folder) and place it in the clients Auth folder
+5. Distribute the client files to your client devices.
-5. Run Server.py it will ask you for the password that you had set in the servers Config.py file
+6. Run Server.py it will ask you for the password that you had set in the servers Config.py file
-6. Run the client on a device, If configured correctly it will automaticly connect to the server.
+7. Run Client.py on a device, If configured correctly it will automaticly connect to the server.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Commands
+### Commands

 <b>-Client Commands-</b>
 These are commands that the client can send to the server.